Barn Burner is available now to RENT AND BUY ON DIGITAL PLATFORMS, and to purchase as a DVD or BLU-RAY. Scroll down for options and links!

 Anecdotes from renowned musicians like Matt Halpern of Periphery, Dave Stephens of We Came As Romans, and Eric Lambert of blessthefall demonstrate how influential the Lancaster metalcore sound has been to artists all over the world.

-The following is a list of people who are making Barn Burner a reality.
-These are the names of everyone who publicly donated $10 or more to our Indiegogo campaign, helping bring us to over $4,000 to make the film.
-Without their support, Barn Burner wouldn’t be possible.
+The following is a list of people who helped to make Barn Burner a reality.
+These are the names of everyone who publicly donated $10 or more to our Indiegogo campaign, helping bring us to over $4,000 to finish the film.
+Without their support, Barn Burner wouldn’t have been possible.
 We would like to thank:

 Walter & Sheryl Benzinger